 18 The need to elaborate urban design control tools is explicitly mentioned in an official paper by the Department of the Environment only at the beginning of the 90s (Doe 1994), and is included in the parameters of the Planning Policy Guidance Notes in 1995 (Doe 1995a), year when the Department launches the Urban Design Campaign (Doe 1995b).
 In fact, the version edited in 1992 of Planning Policy Guidance Note 1, "Annex A" (Doe 1992), despite underscoring the importance of planning in pursuing the objective of improving urban planning quality, still states that such responsibility in any case lies in the hands of the planner.
 As Matthew Carmona reminds us, until that moment, the attention of the Government is mainly addressed to the protection of environmental "amenities", while project quality control is considered as an excessive interference in the private sphere.
 This means that while for highly valuable areas there are specific restrictions and intervention criteria, ordinary situations are not subject to any kind of control.
-Often difficulties to introduce design control tools are due to the opposition of actors involved in the design process: architects and to accept new rules, even if their purpose is to raise the quality of their living environments.
+Often difficulties to introduce design control tools are due to the opposition of actors involved in the design process: architects and entrepreneurs, who fear to have their freedom to work reduced, but also even the residents, linked to the status quo and not inclined to accept new rules, even if their purpose is to raise the quality of their living environments.
 It is a new version of PPG1 of 1997 (Doe 1997), as already stressed in paragraph 1.2. in this essay, which finally gives priority to urban design issues, emphasizing its importance in urban planning tools (Carmona 1996a, 1998).